Wednesday, August 15, 2012

 Editor with Kensington Peter Senftleben

 If you attend a conference and meet an editor, hopefully you’ll get to chat with someone as cool as Peter Senftleben.
 We of Rocky Mountain Fiction Writers and Chiseled in Rock have a special place in our hearts for him because he discovered our friend J.A.
 Kazimer.
-Her novel Curses, a hilarious and irreverent take on classic fairytales—think Shrek for grownups, goes on sale March 1st 2012.
+Her novel Curses, a hilarious and irreverent take on classic fairy tales—think Shrek for grownups—went on sale March 1st 2012.

 Maybe his cheerful disposition has something to do with the fact that his background is in engineering and math and he dodged them to do something he loved for the next fifty years.
 He’s a bit of a Renaissance man.

-Peter frequents writers conferences in the Colorado area and we look forward to having him back soon to our Rocky Mountain Fiction Writers Gold.
+Peter frequents writers conferences in the Colorado area and we look forward to seeing him again at our Rocky Mountain Fiction Writers Gold Conference.

 CIR: Is there lots of pressure from publishing companies to their editors to choose titles that will sell?